scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch and then for dinner as well which was nice.
 Been too long since I had a relaxing evening to myself.

+### Day 396

+No soylent today since my friends came up and visited so we had somoza's for breakfast and then ramen for lunch.
+Then for dinner had wings.
+So much food.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/